soupcollective/immersive/README.md

 #### [PROJECTION MAPPING | WORKSHOP](projectionmappingmillumin.md)

-Using Millumin, this workshop provides a basic induction into projection mapping
+Using Millumin, this workshop provides a basic induction into projection mapping.